kedro-org/awesome-kedro/README.md

 - [twitter-sentiment-analysis](https://github.com/aviagarwal1212/twitter-sentiment-analysis/blob/main/README.md) by [Avi Agarwal](https://github.com/aviagarwal1212), a project that demonstrates how to use Kedro to train and evaluate an NLP-based machine learning model.
 - [Anomaly Detection Pipeline with Kedro](https://github.com/kennethleungty/Anomaly-Detection-Pipeline-Kedro) by [Kenneth Leung](https://github.com/kennethleungty), a project that demonstrates how to use Kedro for fraud detection on credit card transaction data using an Isolation Forest machine learning model.
 - [FontR](https://github.com/madziejm/project-fontr) by [Maciej M](https://github.com/madziejm), a project implementing Adobe's DeepFont research in Kedro to perform font recognition.
+- [Spaceship-Titanic using Kedro and MLflow](https://github.com/mauricioarauujo/spaceship-titanic) by [Mauricio Araujo](https://github.com/mauricioarauujo), Spaceship-Titanic Kaggle competition with a fully automated machine learning lifecycle using Kedro and MLflow.

 ## [Kedro plugins](https://docs.kedro.org/en/stable/extend_kedro/plugins.html)